beet-software/dorm/docs/docs/01-start-here/01-quickstart.md

 }
 ```

-`put` receives the data values and a dependency object.
-It creates a model with an identity and returns that model. `peek` reads one model by its identity and returns `null` when no model exists for that identity.
+`put` receives a `Creation` object. `Creation.auto` keeps the engine-generated identity behavior and carries the dependency and data used to construct the model. `put` returns the identified model. `peek` reads one model by its identity and returns `null` when no model exists for that identity.

 ## 6. Run the app